-Anytime that you have an analysis setup that you want to be able to re-open, use WinList's Save Protocol or Save Protocol Bundle command.
+Anytime that you have an analysis setup that you want to be able to re-open, use WinList's Save Protocol or Save Bundle command.

 The Save Protocol command creates an XML file that WinList uses to re-create the setup.
-If you want to be able to use this setup on other computers, the Save Protocol Bundle command creates a single file that also contains the listmode data file(s) that you opened.
+If you want to be able to use this setup on other computers, the Save Bundle command creates a single file that also contains the listmode data file(s) that you opened.

-The protocol bundle is also an excellent way to archive the analyses you perform.
-Simply use the Save Protocol Bundle command in the File menu to archive each data file that you open and analyze.
-Even better, use the batch toolbar to process your files, and set its options up to save a protocol bundle automatically.
+The bundle is also an excellent way to archive the analyses you perform.
+Simply use the Save As button and choose Save Bundle to archive each data file that you open and analyze.
+Even better, use the batch toolbar to process your files, and set its options up to save a bundle automatically.

-This quick tutorial has demonstrated how quickly and efficiently WinList helps you to create an analysis setup.
+This brief tutorial has demonstrated how quickly and efficiently WinList helps you to build an analysis setup.
 In just a few minutes, we were able to create histograms, draw regions, apply gates, and generate QuadStat statistics.
 We created a new report and dragged the elements we wanted onto the report.
 And finally, we processed a batch of files through the analysis setup.